 North Yorkshire weekend walking

 We went to Yorkshire at the weekend with the hill-walking club.
-To be honest, I wasn't really looking forward to going, because I hadn't really planned what I was going to do or done any research into the area.
+To be honest, I wasn't really looking forward to going, because I hadn't really planned what I was going to do or researched the area.
 I also had to make arrangements for Ally to look after the cats until he left for London on Sunday morning, and since Floof is still not allowed into the back of the house unaccompanied because of her recently developed escape skills, he would have to be extra vigilant.
 And with Ally leaving on Sunday without us being able to see him off, the prospective weekend felt a bit hassling before we even set off.

 However as with many things that I haven't looked forward to, it turned out to be a tremendous experience!
 We arrived at our hotel in Hawes on Friday evening and met up with the rest of the group.
 What a lovely village!
 We went out for a wee walk before bedtime and saw lots of lovely shops and cafés as well, and the houses are very quaint and traditional with a river rushing through the middle of the village.